Djiit/vscode-custom-prompts/README.md

 # Custom Prompts for Github Copilot Chat

-Share custom prompts for Github Copilot Chat.
+Share custom prompts for Github Copilot Chat with your team.

 ## Usage

 Use `@customPrompts` to invoke the assistant, then select the desired command.

+### Configuration

-Add custom prompts in `settings.json` as follows:
+Add your custom prompts in `.vscode/settings.json` as follow:

 ```jsonc
 {